BY-LAWS OF THE TEXAS MAP SOCIETY

 ARTICLE II: MEMBERS AND VOTING PRIVILEGES

 A Member is a person or entity interested in supporting the purpose of the Society and current with payment of dues.
 In all matters governed by the vote of the membership, a Member shall be entitled to one vote.
-A Member must be present to vote, and the right to vote cannot be delegated by proxy, except in the case of a legal entity, such entity may designate an individual present at the meeting to cast its vote.
+Voting also may take place by mail, email, online election software, or virtual meeting software with the approval of the Board of Directors.
+The right to vote cannot be delegated by proxy, except in the case of a legal entity, such entity may designate an individual to cast its vote.
+In the case of family memberships, no more than two members may cast votes.

 ARTICLE III: MEETING OF THE MEMBERSHIP

-(1) The Society shall have an Annual Meeting which shall be at the Cartographic History Library at the University of Texas at Arlington, or at such other place in the State of Texas, and at such time as may be determined by the Board of Directors.
+(1) The Society shall have an Annual Meeting which shall be at a location and time deemed appropriate by the Board of Directors.
+The Annual Meeting may also take place as a virtual meeting as determined by the Board of Directors.

 (2) Special meetings may be called by the President or by the written request of six members of its Board of Directors.

-(3) The Secretary of the Society shall notify members in writing of the date, place of the Annual Meeting and all Special Meetings.
-The notices of the Annual Meeting shall be deposited, postage prepaid in the United States Postal Service not less than 45 days prior to the time of the meeting.
-In the case of Special Meetings, the notice shall include the purpose of the meeting and mailed not less than 14 days prior to the date set for the Special Meeting.
+(3) The Secretary of the Society shall notify members in writing of the date and place of the Annual Meeting and all special meetings.
+The notices of the Annual Meeting shall be deposited, postage prepaid, in the United States Postal Service not less than 30 days prior to the time of the meeting.
+In the case of Special Meetings, the notice shall include the purpose of the meeting and be mailed not less than 14 days prior to the date set for the special meeting.
+Notices of the Annual Meeting and any special meetings may also be distributed to the membership electronically via email according to the schedule outlined in this paragraph.

 ARTICLE IV: OFFICERS AND DUTIES

 (1) Officers.
-The officers of the Society shall consist of a President, First Vice President, Second Vice President, Secretary and Treasurer, each of whom shall serve for a term of two years or until their successors are elected.
+The officers of the Society shall consist of a President, First Vice President– President-Elect, Second Vice President, Secretary and Treasurer, each of whom shall serve for a term of two years.

 (2) Election of Officers and Members of the Board of Directors.
-At the Annual Meeting of the Association, the Nominating Committee shall submit a report containing the names of its nominees for the offices of President, First Vice President, Second Vice President, Secretary and Treasurer of the Society and of the Board of Directors recommended for election by the membership.
+At the Annual Meeting of the Society, the Nominating Committee shall submit a report containing the names of its nominees for the offices of President, First Vice President– President-Elect, Second Vice President, Secretary and Treasurer of the Society and of the Board of Directors recommended for election by the membership.
 After the report of the Nominating Committee is submitted and read to the membership, nominations may be made from the floor.
 The officer nominee receiving the highest vote of the membership present at the meeting shall be elected to the respective offices and vacancies.
 Should there be more than two nominees for an officer position, there shall be a run-off if no one nominee receives a majority of the votes present.
 The nine members of the Board of Directors will be divided into three staggered classes of three members each.
 At the Annual Meeting, the membership will elect a new class to serve a three year term.
 Should there be more than three director candidates for any one class, the three members with the highest tally of votes will be elected.
-Officers and members elected at the Annual meeting shall take office at the adjournment of the meeting at which they are elected.
+Officers and members elected at the Annual Meeting shall take office at the adjournment of the meeting at which they are elected.
+Officers and directors of the Society must be members in good standing through payment of annual dues or lifetime membership status in honor of past service to the Society.

-(a) Should the office of President, for any reason become vacant, the First Vice President shall succeed to the office of President and serve as President for the remainder of the unexpired term.
+(a) Should the office of President, for any reason become vacant, the First Vice President-President-Elect shall succeed to the office of President and serve as President for the remainder of the unexpired term.

-(b) Should the office of First Vice President, Second Vice President, Secretary or Treasurer become vacant for any reason, the Board of Directors may name a member to fill the unexpired term.
+(b) Should the office of First Vice President-President-Elect, Second Vice President, Secretary or Treasurer become vacant for any reason, the Board of Directors may name a member to fill the unexpired term.

 (4) Duties of President.

-(a) The President shall be the Executive officer of the Association.
-The President shall preside at all meetings of the membership.
-The President shall preside at all meetings of the membership and shall serve as Chairman of and preside at all meetings of the Board of Directors.
+(a) The President shall be the Executive officer of the Society.
+The President shall preside at all meetings of the membership and shall serve as Chair of and preside at all meetings of the Board of Directors.

-(b) The President shall appoint all Standing and Special Committees of the Association.
+(b) The President shall appoint all Standing and Special Committees of the Society.

 (c) The President shall be ex-officio member of all committees.

-(5) Duties of the First Vice President.
-The First Vice President is to assist the President in the furtherance of the President’s duties.
-In the event of the absence of the President, the First Vice President shall assume the duties of the President and perform such assignment and duties that may be assigned to him or her by the President or the Board of Directors.
+(5) Duties of the First Vice President – President-Elect.
+The First Vice President – President-Elect is to assist the President in the furtherance of the President’s duties.
+In the event of the absence of the President, the First Vice President – President-Elect shall assume the duties of the President and perform such assignment and duties that may be assigned to him or her by the President or the Board of Directors.
+The First Vice President– President-Elect shall also serve as chair of the Program Committee.

 (6) Duties of the Second Vice President.
-The Second Vice President is to assist the President and the First Vice President in the furtherance of their duties.
-In the event of the absence of the First Vice President, the Second Vice President shall assume the duties of the First Vice President and perform such assignment and duties that may be assigned to him or her by the President or the Board of Directors.
+The Second Vice President is to assist the President and the First Vice President– President-Elect in the furtherance of their duties.
+In the event of the absence of the First Vice President– President-Elect, the Second Vice President shall assume the duties of the First Vice President– President-Elect and perform such assignment and duties that may be assigned to him or her by the President or the Board of Directors.
+The Second Vice President shall also serve as chair of the Nominating Committee.

 (7) Duties of the Secretary.
-The Secretary shall be custodian of the By-laws and all other records of the Society; keep all minutes of the Board of Directors and membership meeting; keep a current roster of the membership; see that all notices are given as required under the By-laws.
+The Secretary shall be custodian of the By-Laws and all other records of the Society; keep all minutes of the Board of Directors and membership meetings; and see that all notices are given as required under the By-Laws.

 ARTICLE V: COMMITTEES